just-iida/lol-pishock/README.md

 # ⚡ LoL-PiShock
 LoL-PiShock currently serves one function: shocking you when you die in League of Legends.
+<br> Yes I missed the opportunity to call it LoL-PyShock, and yes I'll instead write about it here instead of renaming, no I'm not renaming it.
 ### ‼️ Disclaimer
 LoL-PiShock is not responsible for any harm caused by misuse of the shock collar sold along with the PiShock device.
 We do not recommend putting any kind of electrical device near the heart or use if you have a heart condition.
 Shock collars are not meant for use on humans and can cause serious injury including cardiac events.
 ### ☕ Buy me coffee